Who to speak to about health

 Find activities to help your child's development on Essex's Talk Listen Cuddle (TLC) website.

 If a health professional thinks a child has, or might have additional needs, they will inform your Local Authority.
 This is called a 'Section 23' notification.
-This helps to make sure they have the right support by the time they start school.
+This tells the Local Authority that your child may need some additional support when they start school.
+Section 23 notifications can be completed by a:

 If your child is over 5 years